iximiuz/pq/README.md

-# pq - Parse and Query textual streams
+# pq - Parse and Query files with PromQL-like language

 Project is actively being developed!